saifar-tug/TeaBuddy/README.md

 ## For Reviewers

 - built for portfolio
-- fully runnable locally (offline!)
+- fully runnable locally (offline)
 - see the demo and code
 - reach out if you would like me to walk you through the project live